November 4, 2025, Statewide Special Election

 - Call the Registrar of Voters at (909) 387-8300

-- Submit a Replacement Mail Ballot Application [available soon]
+- Submit a Replacement Mail Ballot Application [pdf]

 - Authorize another person to pick-up your mail ballot with an Application to Provide Vote-By-Mail Ballot to an Authorized Representative [pdf]